rajgoel/course-scientific-programming/03-lecture/slides.md

 [Object-oriented programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) organises code by combining data (fields) and behavior (methods) into objects.

-> [!NOTE]
-> In OOP languages like Python and C++, functions (called methods) can be attached to types and operate directly on the data of the type.

 > [!WARNING]
 > Julia does not support traditional OOP.